artyompal/C-compiler/README.md

 <p>
 I'm terribly sorry, however all the history, all the documentation and the comments are in Russsian language.
 You might find Google Translate useful OR try to take advantage of an automatic translation in the Chrome browser!
 <p>
 It uses Flex as a lexical analyzer generator + Bison as a parser generator.
+All grammar files are here: https://github.com/artyompal/C-compiler/tree/master/frontend_cc/scripts.
 <p>
 I've written a test in C language (https://github.com/artyompal/C-compiler/blob/master/cc4x86/tests/visual/rasterizer/rasterizer.c) which was a software 3D rasterizer, and on this test my compiler reached the same performance as Microsoft Visual С++.
 Then I made that test more challenging.
 <p>